Located at 3,775 m. the Denali Schmidt Art Gallery is one of the highest art galleries in the world

 Years later while ideating the concept of Sagarmatha Next, our founders were thinking of innovative ways to sensitize the locals and visitors of the ever growing environmental challenges in the Khumbu region.
 And what better way to reach large audiences than through art and visually representing the solution.
 This is how Waste to Art started – a solution to repurpose the waste that is left behind in the Khumbu region.

-Our Art Gallery is now open showcasing works created by various artists.
+The Art Gallery is now open showcasing works created by our invited artists.

 These exhibits are displayed at the Denali Schmidts Art Gallery and the outdoor space at Sagarmatha Next.